-Heating temperatures for plastic can be based on manufacturers' specifications or by testing.
+Heating temperatures for plastic should be based on manufacturers' specifications or by testing.

 The manufacturer of any specific plastic molding compound supplies data with each shipment of that material and provides processing recommendations designed to allow the molder to produce high quality molded parts in the fastest possible cycle time.

 The method used to determine the proper molding temperature of any plastic is based on the use of test equipment called the differential scanning calorimeter (DSC).
 In a simplified explanation of the DSC process, a small amount (20 milligrams) of plastic material is placed in a chamber of the test unit and the DSC begins applying heat to that sample of plastic.
 The DSC must determine how much heat is required to get all of the molecules of the sample moving.
 It displays a graph showing this movement.
-Typical graphs for both amorphous and crystalline materials are shown in Figure 6 A and B.
+Typical graphs for both amorphous and crystalline materials are shown in the table above

 The amorphous graph (on the left) shows that as soon as heat is applied the plastic molecules begin moving.
 The amorphous material goes through a series of phases during which it changes from a hard substance to a softer substance, finally to a liquid, and eventually degrades.
 At the point at which it became liquid is called a glass transition phase.
 That is the temperature at which we should mold the material to obtain the highest quality level of property values.

 The crystalline graph shows that the molecules do not begin to move until the temperature is close to what is called the melting point of the material.
 This is due to the molecular structure order of crystalline materials.
 When the maximum molecular movement is attained the material is at its melt point.
 That is the temperature at which we should mold the crystalline material.